Professional Members Register

 Mob: 0409 213 640 / Email: email@example.com

-Prof. Member DTAA, BA Psych, MFA Performance NYU, Adv.Dip.
-DMT IDTIA, MAPS, AUSTAT, STAT, PACFA reg., has specialist expertise in the areas of psychology with adults in private practice with DMT, and is also experienced with adolescent behaviour difficulties.
-Jane is a registered Psychologist, Alexander Technique teacher and dance movement therapist.
+BA Psych, MFA Performance NYU, Adv.Dip.
+DMT IDTIA, MAPS, AUSTAT, STAT, PACFA reg., DTAA (Prof. DMT), has specialist expertise in the areas of psychology with adults in private practice with DMT, and is also experienced with adolescent behaviour difficulties.
+Jane is a registered psychologist, Alexander technique teacher and dance movement therapist.
 She has a background in the performing arts and psychology.
 She has studied, performed and taught dance and movement disciplines that have developed from the premise that the body is a “psycho-physical unity”, working within professional dance studios, performance venues, tertiary and secondary educational institutions, and psychiatric hospital settings.

 Tel: 03 9419 2484 Email: email@example.com

 Dip.
 Dance Therapy IDTIA, M Ed.
-(Advanced studies in Movement and Dance, Melb.
+(Advanced Studies in Movement and Dance, Melb.
 Uni), Dip.
 Ed.
 Movement and Dance (Goldsmiths, London Uni), Grad.
 Dip Movement and Dance (Melb.
-Uni), Diploma KTC Perth, WA, (kindergarten teacher training), DTAA (Professional).
+Uni), Diploma KTC Perth, WA, (kindergarten teacher training).

 Auckland, New Zealand

-MA Clinical Arts Therapy, Registered Arts Therapist (ANZATA), DTAA Associate Member, ADTA Associate Member.
+MA Clinical Arts Therapy, Registered Arts Therapist (ANZATA), ADTA Associate Member.
 Completed 1-year DMT Internship with Dr. Suzi Tortora BC-DMT in New York.
-Trained extensively overseas in Authentic Movement, Laban/Bartenieff, Soul MotionTM Dance, Halprin Life/Art Process, Mindfulness Practice and Gestalt Awareness Practice.
+Trained overseas in Authentic Movement, Laban/Bartenieff, Soul MotionTM Dance, Halprin Life/Art Process, Mindfulness Practice and Gestalt Awareness Practice.
 Currently offering DMT to individuals and groups, both children and adults, with a focus on Autism Spectrum Disorders and other special needs; and on using Authentic Movement with women.
 Anaia is the Director of Dance Therapy NZ, a Charitable Trust offering Dance Movement Therapy and Arts Therapy to the community.
-Anaia also teaches in the Certificate in Dance Movement Therapy.
+Anaia also teaches in a Certificate program in Dance Movement Therapy in New Zealand.

 Auckland, New Zealand & Taipei, Taiwan